 It has been pointed out for centuries that the only person that you can change in life is you.
 This is a challenging concept for me in that from the time I decided to become a physician my energy was focused on fixing everyone around me.
 I did not perceive that I needed any work.
 In retrospect I was focused on others both to divert attention from myself and also was trying to “save others to save myself.”
 This has been the most humbling part of my journey.
 Not only was I broken, I was really broken.
 It was under such severe stress that the façade finally broke down.

 This step has an infinite number of possibilities.
-I have just a few overall guidelines:
+I have just a few suggestions:

 - Become aware of your energy spent on “fixing” those around you.